erichien/Image-Descriptions-Rank-Renderer-for-the-Textual-Query-Image-Retrieval-Engine/README.md

-# Image Descriptions Rank Renderer for Large Scale Image Search Engine
+# Image Descriptions Rank Renderer for the Textual Query Image Retrieval Engine

 ## About